MarcWeber/tsmono/README.md

   tsmono add [--no-types] foo -d bar # add foo and devDependencies bar, then run update tsmono remove foo -bar # remove libraries again

-  tsmono push-with-dependencies --shell-on-change --git-remote-config-json='{"gitRemoteLocationName":"remote", "server": "user@host", "bareRepositoriesPath": "repos-bare", "repositoriesPath": "repository-path"}'
+  tsmono push-with-dependencies --shell-on-change --config-json="$TSMONO_CONFIG_JSON"
   # pushes multiple repositories to a remote location optionally pulilng them, too.
   # great for keeping a test or server inv up to date with your local changes

-  mkdir repo-to-pull; cd repo-to-pull tsmono pull-with-dependencies --shell-on-change --git-remote-config-json='{"gitRemoteLocationName":"remote", "server": "user@host", "bareRepositoriesPath": "repos-bare", "repositoriesPath": "repository-path"}'
+  mkdir repo-to-pull; cd repo-to-pull tsmono pull-with-dependencies --shell-on-change --config-json-="$TSMONO_CONFIG_JSON"
   # pulls repository with dependencies
   # tsmono must be runnable by ssh on the remote site (eg add to .bashrc or .zprofile or such)
   # because tsmono list-local-dependencies is used to determine what repositories to fetch